Lam Thuy Vo is a multi-platform storyteller and interdisciplinary journalist.

 She’s an interactive editor for Al Jazeera America, where she leads a team of coder-journalists and covers poverty-related stories.

 Before coming to Al Jazeera, she was a multimedia producer for NPR’s Planet Money where she created interactives, data visualizations, videos and photographs to explain economic issues in visual ways.

-Lam has also spearheaded video operations for The Wall Street Journal in Asia.
-As the editorial lead for video content in the region, she worked with more than a dozen bureaus to create both breaking news stories, regular series and enterprising multimedia projects.
-Part of her mission was to expand the Journal's viewership and exposure in Asia, which entailed creating content for local audiences in Japan, South Korea, China and India in multiple languages and for multiple online environments.
-During her stint in Asia she also reported on subjects ranging from China's property market to the 2011 Japanese earthquake to climate change issues in Vietnam's Mekong Delta.
+During her stint at The Wall Street Journal in Asia, she was the editorial lead for video content in the region, worked with more than a dozen bureaus to create both breaking news stories, regular series and produced enterprising multimedia projects.
+She expanded the Journal’s viewership and exposure in Asia, by creating content for local audiences in Japan, South Korea, China and India in multiple languages and for multiple online environments.
+She also reported, shot, edited and produced videos and interactives on subjects ranging from China’s property market to the 2011 Japanese earthquake to climate change issues in Vietnam’s Mekong Delta.

 info [at] lamivo [dot] comFollow @lamthuyvo